bcgov/AzureFilesPoC/Architecture/ArchitectureOverview.md

 This architecture supports the evaluation of Azure Files with optional integration to Azure Blob Storage.
 It is designed to ensure secure, performant, and compliant access to large media files (e.g., video/audio) from both on-premises and cloud environments.

+### Hub-and-Spoke Architecture Alignment

+This design aligns with the BC Government's implementation of the Cloud Adoption Framework (CAF) hub-and-spoke network topology.
+In this model:

+- The **hub** is the central point of connectivity to the on-premises network
+- The **spoke** is the virtual network (VNET) that connects to the hub, containing workload-specific resources
+- This model centralizes shared services in the hub while providing isolation for workloads in the spokes

+The BC Government has implemented this using the modern Virtual WAN (vWAN) architecture, where each Project Set is provisioned with a spoke Virtual Network (VNet) that connects to the Virtual Hub (vHub).

+In our PoC architecture:
+- The spoke VNet contains the Azure Files shares, Blob Storage, and other related Azure resources
+- These resources connect to on-premises environments through the hub's connectivity services
+- Private endpoints in the spoke provide secure access to storage resources
+- Network security groups and other controls can be applied at the spoke level

+For more details on the BC Government's Azure landing zone architecture, see the [BC Government's Azure Landing Zone Overview](https://developer.gov.bc.ca/docs/default/component/public-cloud-techdocs/azure/get-started-with-azure/bc-govs-azure-landing-zone-overview/#monitoring-and-logging).

 ## Architecture Diagram

 ![azure files express route drawio](https://github.com/user-attachments/assets/403dafc8-8523-4eb2-b8a2-3e9b91a4f8ab)

-This diagram illustrates the hybrid connectivity model using VPN and ExpressRoute, with Azure Files accessed via Private Endpoint and optional integration with Azure Blob Storage for tiering, leveraging a Hub-Spoke network topology.
+This diagram illustrates the hybrid connectivity model using VPN and ExpressRoute, with Azure Files accessed via Private Endpoint and optional integration with Azure Blob Storage for tiering.

 ## Components